 Plan your Great Wall Tour?
 Needless to say, you must visit the Great Wall of China on your first trip to Beijing China.
 So, when to visit, which sections of Great Wall to visit and how to visit?

-Actually the history tells us the Wall played no role in preventing the “barbarians”.
-Never did the Wall stop any invations, large or small.
-But the Wall did do many things: it proclaimed the frontier, it employed the thousands, it prevented defections, it displayed the mighty of the emperor.
+Actually the history tells us the Great Wall played no effective role in preventing the “barbarians”.
+Rarely did the Wall stop any invasions, large or small.
+But the Great Wall did do many things: it proclaimed the frontier, it employed the thousands, it prevented defections, it displayed the mighty of the emperor.

 Beijing is a good place to visit the “sections” of the Great Wall built in Ming Dynasty.
 Most of the “sections” of the Great Wall open to tourists here are tamed and reconstructed for the safety of travelers.
 But still there remain many wild ones (original and unrestored) – crumbling, overgrown and barred to walkers, attracting adventure hikers.